FusionAuth/fusionauth-site/site/_posts/2022-06-14-clearspend-customizes-fusionauth.md

 **Stephen:** We started with FusionAuth from the get-go.

+> We needed an identity provider that was easy to use, well-documented, cost-effective, and that would scale well with our business.

 **Dan:** Why did you choose FusionAuth over the alternatives?

 **Stephen:** A few reasons: